 2. Practice yoga.

-The powerful anti-inflammatory effects of yoga have provided me years of benefit, keeping me limber and pain-free.
+The powerful anti-inflammatory effects of yoga have provided me years of benefits, keeping me limber and pain-free.
 In some circles, there is a stigma attached to it that disables many to not participate.

 Poor yoga, so misunderstood.
 Just try it.
 That is all.